alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-11-rule-on-accusing-imam-of-sunnah.md

 category: [fitnahs]
 source: Majmu' Fatawa of Ibn Baz vol 28
 lang: en
-excerpt: "What is the ruling on accusing a number of the Imams of Ahl Al-Sunnah of being innovators because they made errors"
+summary: "What is the ruling on accusing a number of the Imams of Ahl Al-Sunnah of being innovators because they made errors"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz